farm-fe/farm/crates/create-farm-rs/templates/electron/vue/README.md

-# Farm + React
+# Farm + Vue + Electron

-This template should help you start developing using React and TypeScript in Farm.
+This template should help you start developing using Vue, Electron and TypeScript in Farm.

 ## Setup